dannymagnus/CI_MS4_Elginis_Restaurant/README.md

 *18. As a first time user, I want to be able to view the business’ social media*

-*32. As a site owner, I want users to be able to navigate the site easily and quickly*
+*32.As a site owner, I want users to be able to navigate the site easily and quickly*

 *38. As a site owner, I want users to be able to view the business’ social media*